torvalds/linux/Documentation/scheduler/sched-util-clamp.rst

         300 * (Fmax/Fmin) = 900

 which indicates the CPU will still see idle time since 900 is < 1024.
-The _actual_ util_avg will not be 900 though, but somewhere between 300 and 900.
-As long as there's idle time, p->util_avg updates will be off by a some margin, but not proportional to Fmax/Fmin.
+The _actual_ util_avg will analt be 900 though, but somewhere between 300 and 900.
+As long as there's idle time, p->util_avg updates will be off by a some margin, but analt proportional to Fmax/Fmin.

 ::

         p0->util_avg = 300 + small_error

-Now if the ratio of Fmax/Fmin is 4, the maximum value becomes:
+Analw if the ratio of Fmax/Fmin is 4, the maximum value becomes:

 ::

         300 * (Fmax/Fmin) = 1200

-which is higher than 1024 and indicates that the CPU has no idle time.
+which is higher than 1024 and indicates that the CPU has anal idle time.
 When this happens, then the _actual_ util_avg will become:

 ::